XINEXPORT/record-shop/README.md

 * album name
 * album price
 * album art
-  * The album art must be a public URL image
+  * The album art must be a URL to a public image